zhouer/Sidekick/webapp/README.md

 *   **WebSocket Issues:** Check backend logs (e.g., VS Code Extension Output channel), browser console, and firewall settings.
 Ensure the connection URL (`ws://localhost:5163` by default) is correct.
 *   **UI Not Updating:** Verify messages in backend/browser consoles.
 Check `target` IDs match.
 Ensure the `moduleReducer` correctly processes the message and creates *new* state objects/arrays (immutability) for updates.
 Debug component props and rendering logic using React DevTools.
 *   **Viz Highlighting Issues:** Check the `path` being sent from Python and received in the reducer.
 Verify the `lastChanges` state in React DevTools.
 Ensure the `pathsAreEqual` comparison in `RenderValue` works as expected.
 Confirm the CSS animation (`viz-highlight-node`) is correctly defined and applied.
-Note that highlighting granularity depends heavily on the detail provided by the backend `path`.
+*   **Canvas Drawing Issues:** Ensure `commandId`s are unique.
+Check the browser console for drawing errors.
+Verify the `lastProcessedCommandId` logic in `CanvasModule.tsx` is correctly identifying new commands.
+Ensure the reducer is correctly appending to the `commandQueue`.
 *   **Build Errors:** Address TypeScript errors reported by `npm run build`.
 Check type definitions (`src/types/index.ts`) and ensure imports are correct.
-*   **Canvas Issues:** Ensure valid commands/options are sent from the Hero.
-Check the browser console for HTML5 Canvas API errors (e.g., invalid coordinates, colors).